NovaHorizonsDev/Data-Quality-Tools/README.md

-*As of June 17th: This project is no longer open source and is under copyright*
+*As of June 17th,2025: Future Updates will no longer be posted due to change in copyrightt, fututre updates will be apart of future product*

 Finance & Data Cleaning Toolkit<br>
 This Python module provides a set of tools for handling financial analysis and data preprocessing, especially focused on identifying and processing missing elements in CSV files, and computing core corporate finance formulas.
 Designed for students, analysts, or developers working with finance datasets or time value of money problems.